-(i) Rate of Interest: From (and including) the Issue Date to (but excluding)

-the First Call Date (as defined in paragraph 21 below), the Notes will bear interest at a rate of 6.375 per cent. per annum payable semi-annually in arrear.
+From (and including) 13 March 2012 to (but excluding) the First Call Date (as defined in paragraph 21 below), the Notes will bear interest at a rate of 4.25 per cent. per annum payable semi-annually in arrear.

-From (and including) the First Call Date to (but excluding) the Maturity Date, the Notes will bear interest at a rate of interest expressed as a percentage per annum equal to the sum of (a) the Initial Spread and (b) the Treasury Rate (as defined below) payable semi-annually in arrear.
+From (and including) the First Call Date to (but excluding) the Maturity Date, the Notes will bear interest at a rate of interest expressed as a percentage per annum equal to the sum of (a) the Initial Spread (as defined below) and (b) the then prevailing 5 year SOR (as defined below) on the First Call Date payable semi-annually in arrear.